ledelma2/OverwatchDSApp/README.txt

 to previous total data.

 EDIT 11/16/18:
-Because Blizzard's site is very "rich" in HTML I'm also going to be utilitizing the python-overwatch API to help gather info.
-However, I may also have to make changes to the package's main script since, for some reason, I get a "HeroNotFound" exception when looking for Brgitte.
+Because Blizzard's site is very "rich" in HTML I'm also going to be utilizing the python-overwatch API to help gather info.
+However, I may also have to make changes to the package's main script since, for some reason, I get a "HeroNotFound" exception when looking for Brigitte.

 Stage 1.5: The GUI
 If a GUI is implemented to insert data into the database, the language used will likely be C# in order to utilize LINQ or Python to utilize NoSQL.

 Stage 2: The Machine Learning Algorithm
-After spending an unspecified amount of time collecting match data competetive overwatch, I will load the data into the database and utilize a machine learning algorithm to analyze my performance.
+After spending an unspecified amount of time collecting match data from competetive overwatch, I will load the data into the database and utilize a machine learning algorithm to analyze my performance.
 The algorithm in question will likely be a Neural Network or a K-Means Clustering algorithm.
 The language used for this stage will almost certainly be Python for its ML library